Shop Subscribe

 5. Indy 500

-Partnered students are either assigned as Drivers or Pit Crew.
+Assign partnered students as either Drivers or Pit Crew.
 Pit Crew members are the stackers, while Drivers race around the perimeter performing specific locomotor movements.
 Vary it up with Drivers dribbling a basketball to work on ball handling skills, or hit the road practicing their crab walk.
 Change roles to make sure all students are on the inside track!

 6. March Madness Final 4